 Provision a cloud service and storage account

 Create and deploy a classic cloud service.
 A sample classic Cloud Services application and deployment can be found at Get started with Azure Cloud Services and ASP.NET.

 You can use an existing storage account or deploy a new storage account.
 It's best if the storage account is in the same region as the classic cloud service that you created.
 In the Azure portal, go to the Storage accounts resource pane, and then select Keys.
 Take note of the storage account name and the storage account key.
 You'll need this information in later steps.

 Create a service principal

-Create a service principal in your Azure Active Directory tenant by using the instructions at Use portal to create an Azure Active Directory application and service principal that can access resources.
+Create a service principal in your Microsoft Entra tenant by using the instructions at Use portal to create a Microsoft Entra application and service principal that can access resources.
 Note the following while you're going through this process:

 - You can put in any URL for the sign-in URL.